aretasg/preFold/README.md

 ### Limitations
 * The tool does not account for the pertrubed pKa values of residues by the neighbouring residue groups and does not assume any disuphide bridges.
-* You might also notice minor differences in results produced by FoldIndex and preFold this is attributed to the set boundry condition (-b), pH and, most importantly, the pKa values used for the calculations.
+* You might also notice minor differences in results produced by preFold and FoldIndex this is attributed to the set boundry condition (-b), pH and, most importantly, the pKa values used for the calculations.
-* Coloured schema of disordered regions is properly rendered only in the terminal window and only if the background colour is other than green or red.
+* Coloured schema of disordered regions is properly rendered only in the terminal window and only if the terminal background colour is other than green or red.

 ## Authors
 * **Aretas Gaspariunas**